HL7/US-Core/input/intro-notes/StructureDefinition-us-core-pulse-oximetry-intro.md

 ### Mandatory and Must Support Data Elements

 In addition to the mandatory and must support data elements in the <span class="bg-success" markdown="1">[US Core Vital Signs Profile]</span><!-- new-content -->, the following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
-The [Formal Profile Definition] below provides the  formal summary, definitions, and  terminology requirements.
+The [Formal Views] below provides the  formal summary, definitions, and  terminology requirements.

 **Each Observation must have:**